Lax hierarchy, Solitons, Sumrules and a dual Lax hierarchy

 \section{N-soliton solutions of the Lax hierarchy}

 The N-soliton solutions of the KdV equation and all other members of the Lax hierarchy can be given in many equivalent forms.
-At any given value of a parameter $t_m$, which is generally referred to as 'time', the $N$-soliton solution may be viewed as a reflectionless potential and the eigenstates of the Schroedinger equation of the potential may be studied.
-Here we consider a representation of the reflectionless potential with $N$ boundstates used by Thacker {\it et al} (1978).
-The procedure for the construction of of reflectionless potentials with boundstates is a special case of a general procedure for finding a new potential by adding boundstates to a given potential (Sukumar 1986, 1987, Baye 1987) and the time evolution of the general potential will be studied in a future publication.
+At any given value of a parameter $t_m$, which is generally referred to as 'time', the $N$-soliton solution may be viewed as a reflectionless potential and the eigenstates of the Schr{\"{o}}dinger equation of the potential may be studied.
+Here we consider a representation of the reflectionless potential with $N$ bound states used by Thacker {\it et al} (1978).
+The procedure for the construction of of reflectionless potentials with bound states is a special case of a general procedure for finding a new potential by adding bound states to a given potential (Sukumar 1986, 1987, Baye 1987) and the time evolution of the general potential will be studied in a future publication.
 In this paper we specialise to the case of the reflectionless potential.
 We suppress the dependence on $t_m$ for now and include it explicitly when studying the time evolution later in this paper.

-Eventhough the reflectionless potentials have been studied extensively in the literature we outline the key steps of the construction here to elucidate the connection to the generalisation of this construction in section 4.
-Starting from a potential $U_0=0$ with no boundstates, ({\it viz}) a free particle, for which the reflection coefficient vanishes for all positive energies, the solutions to the Schroedinger equation for energies $[E_k]=[-\gamma_k^2]$, given by
+Even though the reflectionless potentials have been studied extensively in the literature we outline the key steps of the construction here to elucidate the connection to the generalisation of this construction in section 4.
+Starting from a potential $U_0=0$ with no bound states, ({\it viz}) a free particle, for which the reflection coefficient vanishes for all positive energies, the solutions to the Schr{\"{o}}dinger equation for energies $[E_k]=[-\gamma_k^2]$, given by

 may be used to to define a matrix whose elements are

 $\bullet${\it The solutions $[\psi_l(x)]$ to the system of linear equations}

 {\it may be constructed and it can be shown that} by using Kramer's rule to express $\psi_l$ as the ratio of two determinants, ({\it viz}), the ratio of the determinant obtained by replacing the $l^{th}$ column of $A$ by $\lambda_k$ to the determinant of $A$.
 Using the property that the differential of $A_{kl}$ is $-\lambda_k \lambda_l$ and that the differential of a determinant is a sum over the N determinants constructed by differentiating each column in turn it can be shown that